 “It’s hard to tell who has your back from who has it long enough just to stab you in it.” – Nicole Richie.
-In the realm of relationships, there can be no greater pain than betrayal.
-It is hard to forgive someone who betrayed you, be they your spouse, long-term boyfriend, best friend, sibling or parents.
+In the realm of relationships, there can be no greater pain than the pain of betrayal.
+It is hard to forgive someone who betrayed you, be they your spouse, long-term boyfriend, best friend, sibling, or parents.
 Harder still is being able to figure out what to say to someone who betrayed you.

 Being Betrayed By Someone You Love

-There are various forms of betrayal in relationships.
+As you can see, there are various forms of betrayal in relationships.
 Constant lying, keeping secrets, revealing your secrets to others, disrespecting your values, backstabbing you when you need them the most, playing dirty politics at work to get ahead…these are all different shades of betrayal.
 The result is the same: a deep pain in your heart and difficulty in regaining trust in relationships.

 The betrayed definition is underlined by a sense of loss and hurt, however, not every betrayal has the same impact on your psyche.
 Being betrayed by someone you love, for instance, is far more difficult than being cheated upon by a business partner or colleague at work.
 The latter makes you angry but the former hurts your sense of self.
 In both cases though, the reaction of the person at the receiving end is similar.

-As new-age guru Deepak Chopra says, you’d either want revenge on someone who betrayed you, wanting them to suffer as excruciatingly as you did or you would want to be the better person, rise above the pain and forgive them.
+New-age guru Deepak Chopra says, you’d either want revenge on someone who betrayed you, wanting them to suffer as excruciatingly as you did or you would want to be the better person, rise above the pain and forgive them.
 But here’s the catch.
 According to Chopra, neither of these responses is a solution.
 The desire for revenge makes you feel as terrible as someone who betrayed you, while forgiveness, if not done with closure, amounts to being condescending toward them.

 That’s why when you trust someone and they betray you, you must be prepared to face and embrace whatever uncomfortable emotions you’re experiencing.
 When you feel terribly let down by a person you held in high regard, your aim should be to recognize what you feel and deal with it.
 Do not deny your hurt.
-The best way to heal a betrayed heart is to learn to rebuild trust, albeit with caution.
+The best way to heal a betrayed heart is to learn how to rebuild trust, albeit with caution.

 There is no one-size-fits-all approach.
 Just as your hurt is personal, so is your healing.
 But there are some steps you can take to get over all those terribly negative feelings and find some peace again.
 Here’s what to say to someone who betrayed you to be able to heal and recover from the setback:

-1. ‘I am angry with you and I won’t deny it’
+1. “I am angry with you and I won’t deny it”

-The worst thing you can do at this time is to pretend ‘all is well’.
-Sasha found that her partner had been lying to her about finances, spending more than they could afford and then concealing his extravagant ways with one life after the other.
+Sasha, an accountant, learned this the hard way.
+She found that her partner had been lying to her about finances, spending more than they could afford, and then concealing his extravagant ways with one life after the other.
 Naturally, the financial infidelity in the relationship felt like a crushing breach of trust but she went about like it was business as usual waiting for him to come clean.

 All because she didn’t fully grasp what does betrayal do to a person and how bottling it all up can make a bad situation worse.
 His constant lying caused her to resent him more and more, and this eventually drove them apart.
 Remember that all cannot be well when you cannot trust someone again and the very foundation of your relationship is shattered.

 Let your anger and frustration out.
 Dig deep into the recesses of your mind through meditation or by talking to someone empathetic.
 Write out what you are feeling, it can be a cathartic process.
-Once you know exactly what is hurting you and you list out your feelings towards someone who betrayed you (is it disappointment, shock, anger, hurt?), you can work toward resolving them.
+Once you know exactly what is hurting you and you list out your feelings toward someone who betrayed you (is it disappointment, shock, anger, hurt?), you can work toward resolving them.
 If you’re dealing with a partner/wife/husband who betrayed you, the first order of business is to acknowledge and vocalize how their actions have made you feel.

 Related Reading: How To Survive Betrayal In A Relationship?
 8 Ways To Figure It Out!

-2. ‘I do not want you back’
+2. “I do not want you back”

 Now, someone who betrayed you has indirectly told you that your feelings and concerns don’t matter to him or her too much.
 If it did, he or she would not have stabbed you in the back.
-So just go ahead and tell them what you feel.
-There isn’t much sense in being with someone who betrayed you and can’t be trusted.
-This is especially important if they’ve betrayed your trust in the past or show no remorse for it.
+So, factor that in and evaluate the dynamics of your relationship pragmatically before you decide what to say to someone who betrayed you.
+Once you’ve had the chance to work through your feelings and are 100% sure about what you want, just go ahead and tell them what you feel.

-4. ‘Thank you for teaching me what not to accept’
+4. “Thank you for teaching me what not to accept”

 When you are dealing with someone who betrayed you, treat it as a chance to learn some important lessons from the failed relationship.
 Perhaps your cheating partner or friend taught you not to be so wide-eyed about your trust.
 Maybe it all happened to teach you the importance of boundaries.
 Joie says, “This is the perfect attitude for dealing with a breach of trust and just the right way to respond to betrayal in a relationship.”

 It may not seem like it when you’re constantly asking, “Why does betrayal hurt so much?”, but this experience will make you wiser.
-When you enter your next relationship, ensuring you won’t make the same relationship mistakes again.
+When you enter your next relationship, you won’t make the same relationship mistakes again.
 The lessons may even benefit you in other aspects – like your career and family relationships.
 You will learn to value yourself more.

-5. ‘I will try to move on gracefully’
+5. “I will try to move on gracefully”

 While you need to acknowledge your anger and learn your lessons, you should also learn to let go.
 It doesn’t mean you forget the incident; just focus on the positives from it.
 Karl found out that the woman he was engaged to had a whole other life he knew nothing about.
 She had been through a messy divorce, and had just erased her past, down to her identity, and moved across the country to start afresh.